SPIA in N.J. logo

 Garden State Fellowship

-Princeton’s School of Public and International Affairs announces the launch of the Garden State Fellowship (GSF).
-GSF is conceived to simultaneously 1) enhance capacity in New Jersey’s public interest sector to address critical systemic issues and 2) launch young practitioners into public policy careers.
+Princeton’s School of Public and International Affairs' Garden State Fellowship (GSF) is conceived to simultaneously launch young practitioners into public policy careers and enhance capacity in New Jersey’s public interest sector to address critical systemic issues.

-Beyond their posted position, fellows will participate in extracurricular convenings with SINSI fellows.
+Beyond their posted position, fellows will participate in extracurricular convenings and workshops.

 Eligibility